In 1679, French poet Jean de La Fontaine once proclaimed, ”Rien ne pese tant que un secret.”

-In the enterprise openness refers to the adoption of technologies like mobile applications and wearables that impact the workplace because of the opportunities said technologies provide, like collaborative project management and more intuitive performance feedback.
+Openness refers to the adoption of technologies like mobile applications and wearables that impact the workplace because of the opportunities said technologies provide, like collaborative project management and more intuitive performance feedback.
 In areas like sales or operations, open technology helps to establish employee-led innovations and new ways of measuring success.
 The lack of restrictions lets employees tackles a job in a way they see fit, ultimately making them more productive.
-Openness regarding learning and development refers to both movements for open access (OA) and open educational resources (OER).
-Open learning technologies come in many forms, like open source learning management systems such as Sakai, free and open courses found on the Internet as by those offered by Khan Academy, and massive open online courses (MOOCs).
+Openness regarding learning and development refers to both movements for open access (OA) and public educational resources (OER).
+Open learning technologies come in many forms, like open-source learning management systems such as Sakai, free and open courses found on the Internet as by those offered by Khan Academy, and massive open online courses (MOOCs).

-The most prominent and most easily recognizable area where openness is a major focus is in the smartphone market.
-Dubbed by TIME magazine as “the most important battle in technology,” the contrasting approaches to the future of computing by Apple and Google can be described in the simplest of terms – closed vs. open.
+The most prominent and most easily recognizable area where openness is a primary focus is in the smartphone market.
+Dubbed by TIME magazine as “the most important battle in technology,” the different approaches to the future of computing by Apple and Google can be described as closed vs. open.

-1 in every 5 people in the world owns a smartphone, and 132 Million working professionals use a smartphone at work.
-Everything from the customization of home screens to each company’s respective application markets can make it difficult to choose which one is best for personal and business use.
+One in every five people in the world owns a smartphone, and 132 Million working professionals use a smartphone at work.
+Everything from the customization of home screens to each company’s respective application markets can make it challenging to choose which one is best for personal and business use.
 The most significant difference, however, is that for a long time, Apple was a primarily closed system while Google’s was open.

-In the Apple ecosystem, applications that are considered for the App Store still have stringent guidelines to follow – even if the process comes under scrutiny now and then.
-The operating system itself is not inherently made to be “broken” or altered.
+In the Apple ecosystem, applications considered for the App Store still have stringent guidelines to follow – even if the process comes under scrutiny now and then.
+The operating system itself is nAreot inherently made to be “broken” or altered.
 However, this means that the chances of your Apple device getting a virus is low, and your information is much more secure.
-Aside from a few complaints about customization, Apple’s system is designed to be clean-cut and reliable with a strong emphasis on stability and security.
+Aside from a few complaints about customization, Apple’s system is designed to be clean-cut and reliable, with a strong emphasis on stability and security.
 The closed system works well within the Apple ecosystem.
 But where this falters is in intent.
-In some ways, it felt for a very long time that Apple just did not trust users enough to let them tinker with their software unless it was how Apple wanted it to be.
+In some ways, it seemed that Apple did not trust users enough to let them tinker with their software unless it was how Apple wanted it to be.
 And even then, the security can still be breached.

 Google’s ecosystem is built almost entirely around layered partnerships that have translated into varying degrees of open-source projects for the benefit of all users.
-It takes minimal effort to jailbreak an Android device, developer options can be toggled on and off in some handsets, and most applications can be published to the Play store so long as they are not made with malicious intent.
+It takes minimal effort to jailbreak an Android device.
+Developer options can be toggled on and off in some handsets, and most applications can be published to the Play store so long as they are not made with malicious intent.
 From the start, Google has given the Android system to the developer community for free, resulting in dozens of innovations.
 But there are risks to this, as well.
 Remember the Virus Shield App?
-While it will always be debated on whether Apple or Google is the ruler of the smartphone market, no one can honestly say one is better than the other.
+We will always debate on whether Apple or Google is the ruler of the smartphone market; no one can honestly say one is better than the other.

 The following are considered common challenges faced when making the jump to an open platform.
 See if any of the ones I listed here have crossed your mind: